Bluesheep33/Palcord/README.md

   2. `sudo dpkg -i <package>` - install the package. for the package name, type in mongodb-mongosh and press tab to autocomplete
 - Run `mongosh` in the terminal to start the MongoDB shell
   - It should say `connecting to: mongodb://127.0.0.1:27017`
+  - Type `use palcord` to create a new database called palcord

 ###### Configure the json file:
 - Copy the discord bot token and put it in the `config_template.json` file